-1. Liability/Workers' Compensation Self-Insurance Reserve - Risk Management Fund actuarial evaluations conducted bi-annually for general liability and workers compensation programs.
+The Liability/Workers' Compensation Self-Insurance Reserve is to ensure that the District's self-insurance programs have adequate resources for general liability and workers' compensation ultimate payouts for both known and incurred but not reported claims.
+Additionally, because of the District's high self-insured retention, and low claims volume, it also provides for reserve funds to cover one large liability loss which would otherwise virtually deplete existing reserves.
+The reserve is based on independent actuarial evaluations conducted bi-annually for general liability and workers compensation.
 The reserve level is set each year based on the actuarially determined confidence level for total claims liabilities discounted to present value.
-The reserve is intended to be used for claim payouts greater than those budgeted.
+The reserve is intended to be used for claim payouts that are greater than those budgeted.